best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 Another thing to consider is the idea of `referential transparency`.
 Without going into that much detail, the core rule of thumb to follow is: **can I take my function and replace it by the value that it would return?**

-In practice, this means your functions should try to completely **remove any effects they have on values that you have not explicitly fed into it as parameters**.
-For instance, adding columns in a lingering data table that is not passed explicitly as a parameter.
+In practice, this means your functions should try to completely **remove any effects they have on values that you have not explicitly fed into it as arguments**.
+For instance, adding columns in a lingering data table that is not passed explicitly as an argument.
 Avoiding such behaviour makes your code more transparent and users can quickly pick out which functions affect what data without being concerned about these hidden behaviours.

 In cases where your function alters some external values to that it was not explicitly passed, running that function twice might even produce different results and might make issues harder to debug.
 Thus, **strive to make sure that running the same function twice with the same inputs produces the same results**.

 However this is not always possible or practical in languages that are not designed in a way that encourages this type of programming.
-And sometimes you **want** a function to capture and affect values outside of the ones provided to it as arguments (adding data to a database or writing to file.
+And sometimes you **want** a function to capture and affect values outside of the ones provided to it as arguments (i.e. adding data to a database or writing to file).
 Make sure to control this type of behaviour and to signal to the end-user to expect these things to happen.
 This is usually communicated in documentation for end-users and also in comments for fellow developers.

 Ultimately, if you do signal where these kind of things might happend, someone trying to debug issues that might be caused by this behaviour will know where to look.

 **To summarise**: